hainayanda/Draftsman/README.md

 - **trailing**

-All are available for both `UIView` and `UILayoutGuide` Which can be used to create a constraint using one of this three methods:
+All are available for both `UIView` and `UILayoutGuide` This can be used to create a constraint using one of these three methods:

 - **equal(to:)**
 - **moreThan(to:)**
 - **lessThan(to:)**

-Those methods can accept basic `NSLayoutAnchor` from `UIKit` or using `Anchor` from `Draftsman` as long its in the same Axis.
+Those methods can accept basic `NSLayoutAnchor` from `UIKit` or using `Anchor` from `Draftsman` as long it's in the same Axis.
-To add a constant, use one of `offset(by:)` or `inset(by:)` method. offset` are spacing going to outer part of anchor and `inset` are spacing going to inner part of anchors:
+To add a constant, use one of `offset(by:)` or `inset(by:)` methods. offset` is spacing going to the outer part of the anchor and `inset` are spacing going to the inner part of the anchor:

 ![alt text](https://github.com/hainayanda/Draftsman/blob/main/offset_and_inset.png)

-For center anchor, offset and inset can be described by this picuture:
+For center anchor, offset and inset can be described by this picture:

 ![alt text](https://github.com/hainayanda/Draftsman/blob/main/offset_and_inset_center.png)

-You can then add priority or/and identifier for the constraints created.
+You can then add priority or/and an identifier for the constraints created.

 ### Basic Dimensioning

 Dimensioning a View is easy.
-You just need to declare which anchor that should have relation to others or constant:
+You just need to declare which anchor should have relation to others or constant:

 ```swift
 myView.drf